Work, Learning, and Social Interaction Online

 - Computer-mediated communication (CMC): changes and differences in communicating via new media

-- E-learning and the transformative effects of online information (online learning, asynchronous learning networks (ALN), networked learning, ubiquitous learning)
+- E-learning and the transformative effects of online information resources, including other people (online learning, learning networks, networked learning, ubiquitous learning)

 - Social informatics, and the overlapping and co-evolutionary aspects of social and technical systems